floooh/chips/systems/README.md

  (the CPC has a fairly straight-forward 10x8 keyboard matrix)
-- **chips/mem.h**: implements a memory subsystem to map 16-bit emulator addresses to host system addresses using page-tables, and access the memory as RAM, ROM or RAM-behin-ROM.
+- **chips/mem.h**: implements a memory subsystem to map 16-bit emulator addresses to host system addresses using page-tables, and access the memory as RAM, ROM or RAM-behind-ROM.

 After the chips-headers, the actual CPC emulator header **systems/cpc.h** is included, and after that the ROM images (I have converted the actual ROM